pingcap/docs-cn/dev/how-to/maintain/identify-slow-queries.md

 The slow log format is updated in TiDB v2.1.8 and later.
 For the slow query log information in versions earlier than v2.1.8, see [this file](https://github.com/pingcap/docs/blob/master/v2.1/sql/slow-query.md).

+> **Note:**
+>
+> There is very few field information of slow query logs in TiDB v2.1.8.
+Some of the field information mentioned in the following part is added in TiDB v3.0.0.

 A problematic SQL statement can increase the pressure on the entire cluster, resulting in a longer response time.
 To solve this problem, you can use the slow query log to identify the problematic statements and thus improve the performance.

 ## Obtain the log